Euler Transformation of Polyhedral Complexes: Notations, Definitions on Polyhedral Complexes

 We assume the input mesh $K$ is a finite, connected, pure $d$-complex in $\R^d$ for $d=2$ or $d=3$.
 Along with $K$, we assume we are given a collection $\CH$ of $d$-cells that capture $d$-dimensional \emph{holes}, and a singleton set $\CO$ that contains a $d$-cell capturing the \emph{outside}.
 To be precise, $\CH = \cup_i c_i$ where each $c_i$ is a $d$-cell that is \emph{not} part of $K$ but all $(d-1)$-cells that constitute its $d$-boundary, which is homeomorphic to a $(d-1)$-sphere, are present in $K$.
 Note that $p$-cells for $p < d$ in the intersection of a $d$-cell in $K$ and a $d$-cell in $\CH$ or $\CO$ are precisely the boundary cells of $K$.
 For technical reasons that we explain later, we make the following assumptions about intersections of full-dimensional cells in $K$, $\CH$, and $\CO$.
 We denote the \emph{underlying spaces} of these objects as $|K|, |\CH|$, and $|\CO|$, respectively.
 Note that $|\CH| = \cup_{c_i \in \CH} |c_i|$.

-\begin{asmn} The following conditions hold for the input complex $K$, the collection of holes $\CH$, and the outside cell $\CO$. \begin{enumerate} \item $|K| \cup |\CH| \cup |\CO| = \R^d$. \item $d$-cells in $\CH$ are pairwise disjoint, and are also disjoint from the $d$-cell that is $\CO$. \item Any $d$-cell in $K$ and a $d$-cell in $\CH$ intersect in at most \emph{one} $(d-1)$-facet of both. \item No two $(d-1)$-cells that are \emph{adjacent facets} of a $d$-cell in $K$, i.e., they intersect in a common $(d-2)$ cell, intersect the $d$-cell that is $\CO$. \end{enumerate} \end{asmn} Intuitively, the $d$-cells in $K, \CH$, and $\CO$ cover all of $\R^d$, and each $d$-cell in $\CH$ captures a separate hole that is also separate from the outside.
+\begin{asmn} The following conditions hold for the input complex $K$, the collection of holes $\CH$, and the outside cell $\CO$. \begin{enumerate} \item $|K| \cup |\CH| \cup |\CO| = \R^d$. \item $d$-cells in $\CH$ are pairwise disjoint, and are also disjoint from the $d$-cell that is $\CO$. \item Any $d$-cell in $K$ and a $d$-cell in $\CH$ intersect in at most \emph{one} $(d-1)$-facet of both.
+See \cref{rem:adjbdyedges} for an explanation of the need for this assumption. \item No two $(d-1)$-cells that are \emph{adjacent facets} of a $d$-cell in $K$, i.e., they intersect in a common $(d-2)$ cell, intersect the $d$-cell that is $\CO$.
+Again, see \cref{rem:adjbdyedges} for an explanation. \end{enumerate} \end{asmn} Intuitively, the $d$-cells in $K, \CH$, and $\CO$ cover all of $\R^d$, and each $d$-cell in $\CH$ captures a separate hole that is also separate from the outside.

 We point out that \emph{articulation} (or cut) vertices are allowed in $K$, i.e., vertices whose removal disconnects the complex (we assume $K$ is connected to start with).
 Conditions specified in \cref{asmn:Kholesoutside} ensure such vertices are boundary vertices of $K$.
 For instance, $K$ could consist of two copies of the complex shown on the left in \cref{fig:eulermeshillust} that meet at one of the four corner points.